Harry-Thompson/Obsidian/README.md

 So that's why I am developing a new operating system, to bring a new way of designing an operating systems to light.

 ## Want to contribute?
-There is alot of work to do and it would be much appreciated if you would be willing to contribute.Read the CONTRIBUTING.md file to find out how to get started.
+There is alot of work to do and it would be much appreciated if you would be willing to contribute.
+Read the CONTRIBUTING.md file to find out how to get started.
 Also read the TODO.md file to find out what currently has to be done .
 Or look at the current issues to find things that you think you could do and/or fix.

 ## Why should I contribute?
 Because you will be helping develop a giant leap forward interms of operating design and implemtation